 I used to laugh when I saw people using the little cork massage balls by Rawlogy to roll out their muscles after a long day of hiking, but I decided once I saw them show fewer signs of aches and pains and I can say I was missing out.

-Many like to start fast and hit miles hard right out the gate, instead have some patience and give your body some time to adjust to the workload the trail brings on it.
+Many like to start fast and hit miles hard right out the gate.
+Instead, have some patience and give your body time to adjust to the workload the trail brings.

-The people you see fly past you who are just attempting to look impressive will invariably slow and you will many times pass them up as you take care of yourself and have patience with how it performs.
+The people you see fly past you who are just attempting to look impressive will invariably slow, and you will often pass them up as you take care of yourself and have patience with how it performs.

-Any of the triple crown trails come in over 2000+ miles, this is by no means a sprint it is instead a marathon where people will drop out as they go for speed and their bodies can’t maintain it.
+Any of the triple crown trails come in over 2000+ miles, and this is by no means a sprint.
+It is instead a marathon where people will drop out as they go for speed and their bodies can’t maintain it.

 Learn Yoga Stretches

-A good thing to learn and practice while on the trail Yoga is an amazing way to loosen up all your muscles from your toes to your head while promoting a full range of motion overall.
+A good thing to learn and practice while on the trail Yoga is a fantastic way to loosen up all your muscles from your toes to your head while promoting a full range of motion overall.

 In addition, it can help you improve balance, enhance endurance, and help you to prevent injuries on the trail by keeping you loose and not locked up.

 You’re putting in long hours, so be kind to yourself.
-If you do yoga on a daily basis, your body may not feel the same on the trail as it does at home so take it easy.
+If you do yoga daily, your body may not feel the same on the trail as at home, so take it easy.

 Doing yoga after a long day of hiking is good for your body and shouldn’t be a stressful thing you do.

-The hiker hobble is a phenomenon where thru-hikers start to limp and wobble after taking their backpacks off.
-This usually develops after the first hundred miles or so and doesn’t let up.
+Hiker hobble is where thru-hikers start to limp and wobble after taking their backpacks off.
+This usually develops after the first hundred miles and doesn’t let up.
 There are several reasons why this happens, but most can be avoided with some pre-planning.

-Yoga is also a great way to loosen up all of your muscles and prevent injuries.
+Yoga is also a great way to loosen your muscles and prevent injuries.
 So remember these tips next time you hit the trail!